The Dream Team

 True to her namesake, Violet is our prissy princess on the farm.
 She prefers to eat by herself rather than share with the others, she flirts with all newcomers, sheep, goats, and people alike and she is always begging for attention the moment you walk outside.

 Violet is a purebred Nubian doe from Wooden Bridge Farm lines and has given us lovely babies so far.
-Her latest baby 'Dolce' is a beautiful girl and you can see her here at the farm now.
-Dolce will be ready to breed and join the milking flock in 2019.
+Her latest baby 'Graham Crackers' is a beautiful girl and you can see her here at the farm now.

 We love the Nubian breed for their calm, but fun personalities and of course their rich fatty milk for our cheeses!
 Want to know more about Nubian Goats?
 Wiki is always a great source for information as is the American Dairy Goat Association.